Huanli-Meng/pulsar/site2/docs/performance-pulsar-perf.md

 ## Pulsar Perf

 The Pulsar Perf is a built-in performance test tool for Apache Pulsar.
-You can use the Pulsar Perf to test message writing or reading performance.
+You can use the Pulsar Perf to test the performance of message writing or reading.

 ### Produce messages